-4. Bahá'í Centers and Institute Houses
+3. Bahá'í Centers and Institute Houses

 - a) All responsible institutions need to have guidelines concerning the proper use of its property and an orientation for those who live and/or serve in the house or Bahá'í Center. - b) Bahá'í institutions responsible for the management of a Bahá'í Center or other Bahá'í-owned facility must be thoroughly acquainted with the safety requirements of their insurance carrier as well as local safety ordinances in their locality. - c) When activities for minors are being held at Bahá'í-owned facilities, someone over the age of 21 must be on the premises.
-The institution that owns the facility should check with its insurance carrier in this regard to ensure that the level of supervision is in compliance with the insurance policy.
+The institution that owns the facility must check with its insurance carrier to ensure that the level of supervision is following the insurance policy.